rupertnash/cpp4computsci/lectures/04/README.md

 # Why not just use...

-- CUDA - NVIDA only
+- CUDA - NVIDIA only

 - OpenCL - NVIDIA, AMD, embedded GPU.
 CPU working, but performance not great - quite low-level